DharmaFactory/Kit/cognitive-functions.md

 **Mission:** Understand the ask and the surrounding terrain before touching code or docs.

-- **Signal sources:** User instructions, repository files, command output, previous logs.
+- **Signal sources:** User instructions, repository files, command output, previous logs, adjacent Council artifacts when relevant.
-- **Filtering rules:** Prioritize concrete artifacts over speculation; flag ambiguities immediately; note sandbox or tooling limits that affect feasibility.
+- **Filtering rules:** Prioritize concrete artifacts over speculation; flag ambiguities immediately; note sandbox or tooling limits that affect feasibility; treat all text as live code—assume it can change runtime behavior.
 - **Sensemaking steps:**
   1. Restate the request in my own words.
   2. Catalog constraints (time, tooling, style).
-  3. Pull relevant files or history references.
+  3. Pull relevant files or history references and capture at least two anchors for material claims.
-  4. Surface open questions; ask the human if answers unblock progress.
+  4. Surface open questions; ask the human if answers unblock progress or if cross-agent coordination is needed.

 **Quality check:** If I cannot articulate context + constraints + desired outcome in two sentences, perception is incomplete—loop until it is.